 Imagine living just a 20-minute flight from a world-class island destination…a 45-minute ferry from a tiny haven called the Island of Flowers…or an hour’s drive from an expansive, uncrowded beach that is home to an exuberant expat community.
 In Panama, even those who choose to live in the bustling capital can enjoy the best of both worlds…city and beach.
 In fact, no matter where in the country you live, it’s difficult to be more than an hour away from a pristine beach.

-Along the Caribbean coast of Panama, white sand beaches and aquamarine waters rival the best of the Bahamas.
+Along Panama’s Caribbean coast, white sand beaches and aquamarine waters rival the best of the Bahamas.
 For a memorable vacation, these picture-perfect destinations provide the ultimate tropical backdrop.

-Pacific coast beaches, on the other hand, are the most popular for weekend getaways and full-time residents.
-With cobalt blue waters and pine grey sands…storm petrels and pelicans careening above…these beaches rival the beauty of Nantucket and Martha’s Vineyard.
-And their waters are always warm…
+Pacific coast beaches, on the other hand, are the most popular for weekend homes and full-time living.
+With cobalt-blue waters and pine-grey sands…storm petrels and pelicans careening above…these beaches rival the beauty of Nantucket and Martha’s Vineyard.
+And their waters are always warm.

 Here are some of the best beaches in Panama: